My latest collage - 23.4 x 30.0 cms, mixed media.

 Off the mountain we drove through narrow winding roads in search of Llanddeusant and its Late Medieval church dedicated to Ss Simon and Jude.
 The name means 'church of the two saints' and could equally refer to a meeting of St Teilo and St David which is believed to have occurred here.

 The village is tiny - just a handful of dwellings - perched on the ridge above the deep valley of the Sawdde.
-Noticeable colder that Swansea up there too!
+Noticeably colder than Swansea up there too!
 And there the church stands, humble after the truncation of its west tower.
 The inside is a surprise, and wonderfully atmospheric - packing, for such a small building, a great emotional punch.
 Colder, if at all possible, than outside.
 There are two spacious naves divided by an arcade of almost primitive strength.
 No furnishings of note (Oh, lets be honest here, some of them are downright wrong!) except the two late medieval wooden tunnel vaults, the ribs all silvery with age, yet somehow what a church should be.

-Sunday 7 April 2019
+Sunday, 7 April 2019

 Own work: Latest Collage